Tools#

 Parameters:

-• atoms – Configuration to be permuted.
+• atoms (Atoms) – Configuration to be permuted.

 After obtaining the permutation via p = find_permutation(atoms1, atoms2) the reordered structure atoms1[p] will give the closest match to atoms2.